dreese33/stagewood-interview/README.md

 ### `node backend/database/setupDB.js`

 This creates the database tables automatically if they do not exist.\
-To recreate the tables run this script followed by: `drop tables`
+To delete the tables run this script followed by: `drop-tables`